-The following document shows the relative improvement of the FFM US Credit 29.0 and FFM US Debit 26.0 model over the FFM US Credit 28.0 and FFM US Debit 25.0 model respectively.

 Need for Model Overlays

 Document any proposed or implemented adjustments or overlays to the model outputs and their rationale.
 Describe the process for derivation and application of these overlays.
 Provide the impact by including model results with and without these overlays.
 Finally, outline the overlay review & challenge/approval process, including any Senior Management / Committee reviews and approval process if applicable, and the frequency of the overlay re-evaluation.